-Mitchell Hamline School of Law must have a student's official undergraduate transcript on file from a student's degree-granting school.
-The transcript must reflect the conferral of a bachelor's degree, unless an exception has been made allowing the student to matriculate without earning

-- a bachelor's degree.
-Transcripts reported by the Law School Data Assembly Service (LSDAS) will fulfill this requirement if it reflects the conferral of a bachelor's degree. - 2.
+- Mitchell Hamline School of Law must have a student's official undergraduate transcript on file from a student's degree-granting school not later than October 15 of the student's first year at Mitchell Hamline.
+The transcript must reflect the conferral of a bachelor's degree, unless an exception has been made allowing the student to matriculate without earning a bachelor's degree.
+Transcripts reported by the Law School Data Assembly Service (LSDAS) will fulfill this requirement if it reflects the conferral of a bachelor's degree.
+Failure to meet this requirement will result in administrative withdrawal from the school. - 2.
 If a student received Title IV student loans (Federal Perkins, Direct Student loan, or Federal Stafford, Federal Unsubsidized Stafford, and/or Federal SLS programs), the student must complete an on-line financial aid exit interview. - 3.
 If a student received a Federal Perkins or Direct Student loan, the student also must complete an on-line exit questionnaire. - 4.
 All tuition, fees, and other charges owed to the law school must be paid in full. - 5.
 In accordance with the directive from the American Bar Association, the Office of Career and Professional Development requires return of an on-line completed employment survey.